Levanzo

 Where to sleep and eat?
 In Levanzo, there are two bars/restaurants, a bakery/extra grocery store, and a souvenir shop.
 That’s it!
 The island has 3 small hotels and some seasonal rentals.
 Nice addresses I’ve spotted (but not tested!): Dolcevita Egadi ResortL’Isola Residence

-The book to pack in your suitcase?
-Thierry Paquot’s L’art de la sieste.
+The book to take in your suitcase?
+The art of the siesta by Thierry Paquot.

 The song to include in your playlist?
-L’isola che non c’è by Edoardo Bennato.
+Isola che non c’è by Edoardo Bennato.

-And above all, where to drink your Spritz?
-As you can see, there’s no Cornelian dilemma here: having tried both, our recommendation is the delicious bar Romano on the left, facing the port.
+And especially where to drink your Spritz?
+You will understand, no difficult dilemma here: after having tested the 2, our recommendation is the delicious Romano bar on the left facing the port.

 If I had known, …

 I would have booked my accommodation well in advance, places being limited and very popular.
-February is already spring on Levanzo :)
+In February it’s already spring on Levanzo :)

 I would have booked a visit to the cave on their website unless I only wanted to see it through the entrance gate.